 Categories

 From the exile years, Syngman Rhee and his soon to be wife Franziska

 Well my drink is empty and I am left wondering how these folks come of out of nowhere to fill the void in an ex colony.
-Come again tomorrow for another story that can be learned from stamp collecting.
+Come again soon for another story that can be learned from stamp collecting.
+First published in 2020.

+Categories